Share This Story

 Have you ever spent days or weeks feeling like you don’t have enough time?
 I have and it’s just not fun.
 I found myself stressed at bedtime and then equally stressed waking up the next day.
 I was trying to juggle it all and it was obviously time to make a decision, a life altering choice about how I was managing my life but first I needed to go to sleep.

 There are people who suffer insomnia when stressed and others who sleep, I happen to be the latter.
-This may seem like avoidance but when I realized that it’s my way of regenerating I embraced it.
-Amazing things happen for me after a restorative slumber and that is what gave way to my ‘Think-Sleep-Decide-Conquer’ methodology for tackling …life.
+This may seem like avoidance, but when I realized that it was my way of regenerating, I embraced it.
+Amazing things happen for me after a restorative slumber, and that is what gave way to my ‘Think-Sleep-Decide-Conquer’ methodology for tackling …life.

 The Tools: